skbn/binkd/README.md

 ixemul.library 63.1

-I've attached three programs for your assistance:
+I've attached six programs for your assistance:

 [decompress] which decompresses incoming files in lha or zip format, if necessary.